ooni/probe-cli/docs/design/dd-003-step-by-step.md

 9. UDP WriteTo

 Observing Read, Write, ReadFrom, and WriteTo is optional.
-However, these observations provide [information useful beyond just discussing the blocking of resources](https://ooni.org/post/2022-russia-blocks-amid-ru-ua-conflict/#twitter-throttled).
+However, these observations provide [valuable information beyond just discussing the blocking of resources](https://ooni.org/post/2022-russia-blocks-amid-ru-ua-conflict/#twitter-throttled).

 As part of its life cycle, an OONI experiment performs these operations multiple times.
 We call *observation* the result of each of these network operations.

-For each observation we want to collect when the related operation started and terminated.
+For each observation, we want to collect when the related operation started and terminated.

 We also want to collect input parameters and output results.

-When we're using a custom DNS transport (e.g., DNS over HTTPS), we should also collect the exchanged DNS messages (query and response).
+When using a custom DNS transport (e.g., DNS over HTTPS), we should also collect the exchanged DNS messages (query and response).
 In this scenario, we may also want to record the child events caused by a DNS round trip (e.g., TCPConnect, TLSHandshake).